ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Stores

-This panel allows you to define virtual representations of the physical **stores** of your warehouse.
+This panel allows you to define virtual representations of your physical **warehouse**.

 To utilize all capabilities of **Inventory**, you must define at least one store.